How Firm is Your Grip?

 The study found that people with reduced grip strength had an increased odds of dying.
 What was more surprising is that grip strength was a stronger predictor of cardiovascular mortality than systolic blood pressure.
 In other words, a simple grip strength test could show your cardiovascular risk more accurately than a blood pressure test.
 Doctors can use it as a quick and cheap screening tool to identify high-risk patients.

 Here are the numbers.
-Every 5kg decline in grip strength was associated with a 16% increase in risk of death from any cause.
+Every 5kg decline in grip strength was associated with a 16% increase in the risk of death from any cause.
 It also meant a 17% greater risk of cardiovascular death.
 Your odds of dying from a heart attack increased a more modest 7% and death by stroke 9%.

 The risks remained even when researchers included other factors like alcohol and tobacco use, physical activity levels, age and education levels.

 To clarify things a little, there is a difference between cardiovascular death and a heart attack.
 Sudden cardiac death is the abrupt and generally unexpected death from loss of heart function.
 The body's electrical system that keeps the heart working becomes irregular and causes a flutter, quiver or fails completely.
 Blood is not delivered to the body.
-The greatest concern is lack of blood to the brain which can cause loss of consciousness and eventually death.
+The greatest concern is a lack of blood to the brain which can cause loss of consciousness and eventually death.

 A heart attack (myocardial infarction) happens with there's a blockage in one or more arteries to the heart.
 The heart is then starved for oxygen-rich blood and over time, the heart becomes damaged.